Ask Krrish Contact Us

 </LightningComponentBundle>

-• isExposed: Set to true to make the component available in Lightning App Builder, Experience Builder, or as a tab.
+• isExposed — Set to true to make the component available in Lightning App Builder or Experience Builder.

-• targets: Defines where the component can be used (e.g., App Page, Record Page, Home Page, Community Page).
+• targets — Defines where the component can be used (App Page, Record Page, Home Page, etc.).

-• targetConfigs: Provides specific configurations for different targets, such as restricting usage to certain sObjects on a record page.
+• targetConfigs — Provides specific configurations per target, such as restricting usage to certain sObjects on a record page.

 4. Data Flow & Decorators (@api, @track, @wire)

 • Purpose: Exposes a property as public.
-Parent components can set the value of a public property on a child component.
-Changes to @api properties are reactive.
+Parent components can set its value on a child component.
+Changes are reactive.

-• Use Cases: Passing data down from a parent component to a child component.
+• Use Cases: Passing data down from parent to child component.

 import { LightningElement, api } from 'lwc';